E Z Cash logo

 E-Z Cash primarily offers two loan products: payday loans and title loans.
 Payday loans in Tennessee max out at $425 (state regulatory cap) with a 14-day term structure.
 Fees are based on a fixed schedule—for example, a $100 loan costs $17.65 in fees for $117.65 total repayment, equating to approximately 635% APR.
 Title loans allow borrowing from $100 to $2,500 with a flat 20% fee on 30-day terms.
 Both products require standard documentation: proof of income, address, SSN, picture ID, bank statements, and a debit card.
 Title loans additionally require vehicle title and key.

-This is a straightforward emergency lender serving customers who need immediate cash and either own a vehicle (for title loans) or meet payday loan income requirements.
+This is a straightforward emergency lender serving customers who are researching short-term cash access and either own a vehicle (for title loans) or meet payday loan income requirements.
 The rates are legally permissible but expensive—best used for genuine emergencies, not regular borrowing.
 Applicants should understand they are borrowing at maximum-allowable state rates and should exhaust alternatives before applying.

 Services & Features